kaaengine/kaa/docs/reference/nodes.rst

 :class:`sprite.Sprite` documentation for a full list of sprite features.

 Until you set a Sprite for a node it will be just a logical entity on the scene, in other words: you won't see it.
 Such logical Nodes are often very useful, for example, as a containers for grouping other nodes.
+Nodes have many properties, such as z_index, shape, color, origin etc. All those concepts are described in the documentation below.

-Kaa engine comes with a collection of specialized Nodes, which inherit from the base :class:`Node` class:
+Although the bare :class:`Node` will do its job well and allow you to create games, the Kaa engine comes with a collection of other specialized Nodes, which inherit from the :class:`Node` class:

 * :class:`physics.SpaceNode` - a container node to simulate the physical environment.
 * :class:`physics.BodyNode` - a physical node which can have hitbox nodes.
 Can interact with other BodyNodes.
 Must be a direct child of SpaceNode.
 Can have zero or more Hitbox Nodes.